foxching/react-todo/README.md

 # Todo App

-A simple todo application written in reactjs.
+A simple todo application written in reactjs with typescript

-## Usage

 ### Installation